clearlinux/swupd-client/docs/swupd.1.rst

     bundle(s) on the system, a tree will be displayed to indicate which bundles are blocking removal.

+    -  `-x, --force`

+        Removes a bundle along with all the bundles that depend on it.

 ``bundle-list``

     List all installed software bundles in the local system.
 Bundles available